azureautomation/vso-agent-tasks/Tasks/ImportAzureAutomationRunbook/README.md

 - **Runbook Path** The path to the specific runbook or folder that contains runbooks to import into the Automation account.

+## Instructions

-### Prerequisite for the task
+## Prerequisite for the task

 ##### Azure Subscription
 To deploy to Azure, an Azure subscription has to be linked to VSO using the Services tab in the Account Administration section.

-Add the Azure subscription to use in the Build tasks by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services tab.
+Add the Azure subscription to use in the Build or Release tasks by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services tab.
 Select Azure from the Add New Service Connection dropdown.